alexdor/issue-syncer/README.md

 2. For each comment found, it creates or updates a GitHub issue
 3. The issue title is derived from the comment text
 4. The issue body contains the file path, line number, and full comment text
-5. Issues are tagged with "todo-syncer" and "auto-generated" labels
+5. Issues are tagged with "issue-syncer" and "auto-generated" labels
 6. When a comment is removed from code, the corresponding issue is closed

 ## Contributing